LCSB-BioCore/COBREXA.jl/docs/src/tutorials/3_hpc.md

 ## Starting the distributed workers

-`COBREXA.jl` follows the structure imposed by the `Distributed` package: You are operating a main (usually called "master") computation node, connect to multiple other computers and start worker Julia processes there, and distribute the workload across this community.
+`COBREXA.jl` follows the structure imposed by the `Distributed` package: You operate a main (usually called "master") computation node, connect to multiple other computers and start worker Julia processes there, and distribute the workload across this cluster.

 To start, you need to load the package and add a few processes.
 This starts 5 processes locally: